 Aboriginal and Torres Strait Islander culture is rich with language, storytelling and a deep connection with the land and sea.
 In fact, the Aboriginal and Torres Strait Islander cultures of Australia are the oldest living cultural histories in the world.
 They have survived because of their great ability to adapt and change over time.

 The past treatment of Aboriginal and Torres Strait Islander people is a dark chapter in Australia’s history, and even now there remain many injustices.
 Today, the lives of Aboriginal and Torres Strait Islander Australians are, on average, ten years shorter than the rest of the nation, and adults are three times more likely to go blind than other Australians.
 Aboriginal and Torres Strait Islander people are also more likely to have lower incomes, higher rates of chronic disease, to live in rural and remote parts of Australia, and are less likely to continue their education.
 This is particularly evident in remote communities where people are disadvantaged by their distance from health care, education, and employment opportunities.

 What are the eye health problems?

 94% of vision loss among Aboriginal and Torres Strait Islander adults is preventable or treatable.
 The four eye conditions that cause this vision loss are: refractive error (needing glasses), cataract, diabetic retinopathy and trachoma.
 The statistics show how easily achievable it is to prevent avoidable blindness – most vision loss can be corrected overnight or with a pair of glasses.
 However, 35% of Aboriginal and Torres Strait Islander adults have never had an eye exam.

 remains an issue in remote Aboriginal communities.
-Australia is the only developed, high-income country where trachoma is endemic.
-While trachoma has been eradicated in many parts of the country, it can still be found in very remote parts of South Australia, the Northern Territory and Western Australia.
+Australia is the only developed, high-income country where trachoma still exists, and while it has been eradicated in many parts of the country, it can still be found in very remote parts of South Australia, the Northern Territory and Western Australia.

 The Foundation’s programs in Australia